-Online casinos boast dozens of enticing blackjack variations but not all of them are created equal.
-Some offer less favorable playing conditions than others, significantly reducing players’ winning odds in the long run.
-Their poor rules go hand in hand with higher house edges that can and will drain your blackjack bankroll the longer you play.
+Online casinos offer dozens of enticing blackjack variations, but not all are created equal.
+Some provide less favorable playing conditions than others, significantly reducing players’ odds of winning in the long run.
+Their poor rules go hand in hand with higher house edges that can drain your blackjack bankroll the longer you play.

-Where gambling is concerned, there is one rule of thumb.
-It stipulates that the greater the house edge is, the more money players stand to lose, and conversely, the more casinos will profit from them.
+When it comes to gambling, there is one rule of thumb: the greater the house edge, the more money players stand to lose and, conversely, the more casinos will profit.

-In the following article, we are going to share with you some of the worst blackjack games you can find at online casinos.
-You might want to avoid them if you wish to improve your winning chances and lose less over the long run.
+In the following article, we share some of the worst blackjack games you can find at online casinos.
+You might want to avoid them if you wish to improve your winning chances and lose less over time.

 Blackjack Rule Variations Players Should Generally Avoid

-Blackjack is easily the best game you can play at online casinos because it yields an almost negligible house advantage of approximately half a percent.
-It is worthwhile noting this percentage can go up depending on one’s skill level.
+Blackjack is arguably the best game you can play at online casinos because it carries an almost negligible house advantage of approximately half a percent.
+It is worth noting this percentage can increase depending on one’s skill level.

 Players who follow their gut instincts rather than using blackjack basic strategy typically face a higher house edge of around 2%, sometimes even more.
 Basic strategy reduces your disadvantage because it tells you when it is optimal to hit, stand, double down, or split.

-If you find it difficult to memorize all correct plays, you can always print out a strategy chart to consult with during your online blackjack sessions.
+If you find it difficult to memorize every correct play, you can always print out a strategy chart to consult during your online blackjack sessions.
 Rookie players will find one such chart in SuperCasinoSites’ thorough article on

 blackjack strategies.

 - +0.10% when hole cards are in play but the dealer never peeks to check for potential blackjacks when showing a ten.
-This rule is detrimental because players can potentially lose all their wagers, including those from double downs and splits if the dealer ends up having a blackjack.
+This rule is detrimental because players can lose all their wagers, including those from double downs and splits, if the dealer ends up with a blackjack.

 - +0.10% when resplitting is disallowed.